PascalMarechal/cpphttp/tests/benchmark/README.md

 ```bash
 ./benchmark.sh
 ```
-You can modify if you want to do more requests, change request type, and so on...
+You can modify this file if you want to do more requests, change request type, and so on...

 ## Expected result